-- for the second consecutive time named a member of the “Fearsome Foursome” — the four elite law firm litigation practices — and named as one of only two “powerhouses” for Securities Litigation in a survey of corporate counsel conducted by BTI Consulting and published by Law360 in 2012.
+- for the third consecutive time named a member of the “Fearsome Foursome” — the four elite law firm litigation practices — and named as one of only three “powerhouses” for Securities and Finance Litigation in a survey of corporate counsel conducted by BTI Consulting and published by Law360 in 2013.
 We also were named as one of Law360’s Securities Groups of 2012.

 - selected by The American Lawyer as a top firm in its 2010 Litigation Department of the Year issue.

 We handle securities, derivative and deal-related litigation matters for clients in a wide range of industries.
 Our representations include:

 Banks and Financial Institutions

 - American Express Company, certain of its current and former officers, and officers of its American Express Financial Advisors subsidiary in the dismissal affirmed by the Second Circuit of a federal securities class action alleging misrepresentations of its high-yield exposure, its failure to disclose the lack of risk management controls and alleged violations of Generally Accepted Accounting Principles.

 - Bank of America/Merrill Lynch; UBS; Royal Bank of Scotland; Société Générale; CIBC; Crédit Agricole and BNP Paribas, among others, in a series of residential mortgage-backed securities (RMBS) and other securities cases brought in state and federal courts and FINRA arbitrations throughout the country arising out of the credit crisis.